 swift will manage these segment files for you, deleting old segments on deletes and overwrites, etc. You can override this behavior with the --leave-segments option if desired; this is useful if you want to have multiple versions of the same large object available.

-All the object segments need to be in the same container, have a common object name prefix, and their names sort in the order they should be concatenated.
+All the object segments need to be in the same container, have a common object name prefix, and sort in the order in which they should be concatenated.
+Object names are sorted lexicographically as UTF-8 byte strings.
 They don’t have to be in the same container as the manifest file will be, which is useful to keep container listings clean as explained above with swift.

 It is best to upload all the segments first and then create or update the manifest.
 In this way, the full object won’t be available for downloading until the upload is complete.
 Also, you can upload a new set of segments to a second location and then update the manifest to point to this new location.
 During the upload of the new segments, the original manifest will still be available to download the first set of segments.